-"Starting something like that really gave me a sense of being a Japanese American and having a second family," Nakase said when we were younger so basketball ended up being all year round for me.
-So, that was a huge thing."
+"Starting something like that really gave me a sense of being a Japanese American and having a second family," Nakase said.

 Playing basketball also gave Nakase the opportunity to bond with her father, Gary Nakase, and she counts him as one of the people she admires the most.